Close Menu

 Facebook Twitter LinkedIn

 Kelly Hoppen is a name synonymous with timeless design and understated luxury.
 Known for her signature neutral palettes, minimalist elegance, and a unique blend of Eastern and Western aesthetics, she has transformed spaces around the world.
-In conversation with Editor, Vicky Lewis, Kelly shared insights into her journey, her passion for hospitality design, and what drives her to keep innovating.
+In conversation with Editor, Vicky Doe, Kelly shared insights into her journey, her passion for hospitality design, and what drives her to keep innovating.

 Kelly Hoppen’s rise to prominence didn’t follow the traditional path of formal design education.
 Instead, it was her enthusiasm and tenacity that propelled her into the world of interiors.
 “My journey into design was driven more by passion than formal education,” she shared.